brandur/sorg/content/articles/second-wave-api-first.md

 ### On behalf of people (#on-behalf-of-people)

 Notably, this is different than the first wave of APIs that I described above.
 Instead of APIs being to offer infinitely flexible access for inter-service access, scrape data, or build apps on top of someone else's platform, their primary use will be to fulfill requests on behalf of a primary user.
-Exactly like what they'd be doing through a first party app, but in a programmatic way.
+Exactly like what they'd be doing through a first-party app, but in a programmatic way.

 {{Figure "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users."
 (ImgSrcAndAltAndClass "/assets/images/second-wave-api-first/first-wave.svg" "During the first wave, APIs were largely aimed at third parties who'd use them to extend and augment the underlying platform to provide additional features for users." "overflowing")}}